 If a UE monitors the PDCCH candidate for a Type0-PDCCH CSS set on the serving cell according to the procedure described in clause 13, the UE may assume that no SS/PBCH block is transmitted in REs used for monitoring the PDCCH candidate on the serving cell.

-If at least one RE of a PDCCH candidate for a UE on the serving cell overlaps with at least one RE of lte-CRS-ToMatchAround, or of LTE-CRS-PatternList, the UE
+If at least one RE of a PDCCH candidate for a UE on the serving cell overlaps with at least one RE of lte-CRS-ToMatchAround or of LTE-CRS-PatternList, the UE

-- is not required to monitor the PDCCH candidate.
+- is not required to monitor the PDCCH candidate if the UE is not provided pdcchCandidateReception-WithCRSOverlap,

+- monitors the PDCCH candidate if the UE is provided pdcchCandidateReception-WithCRSOverlap and the UE indicates an associated capability corresponding to the configuration of lte-CRS-ToMatchAround or of LTE-CRS-PatternList [18, TS 38.306].

 If a UE is provided availableRB-SetsPerCell, the UE is not required to monitor PDCCH candidates that overlap with any RB from RB sets that are indicated as unavailable for receptions by an available RB set indicator field in DCI format 2_0 as described in clause 11.1.1.
 If the UE does not obtain the available RB set indicator for a symbol, the UE monitors PDCCH candidates on all RB sets in the symbol.